mischief/goland/README.md

 goland
 ======

-a rouge-like terminal game in go
+a rogue-like terminal game in go

 ## Installation: